 The Center is affiliated with and supports a registered student organization, the Writing Circle.
 This student organization invites all university students to participate in activities that support writing and teaching writing, and it allows members to apply for student funds to support on-campus activities and conference travel.

-During the academic year, the Center is open on campus 112 hours weekly among the three sites: Sunday 5:00 p.m. to 9 p.m., Monday through Thursday 9:00 a.m. to 9:00 p.m., Friday 9:00 a.m. to 1:00 p.m., and Saturday 11 a.m. to 3 p.m.
+During the academic year, the Center is open nearly 100 hours per week between the two sites: Sunday 5:00 p.m. to 9 p.m., Monday through Thursday 9:00 a.m. to 9:00 p.m., Friday 9:00 a.m. to 1:00 p.m.
 The online service operates continuously during the year (24/7, excluding major holidays, with a 2-day turn-around time for submitted papers).
-The on-campus Center is also open in summer, but hours are substantially reduced (approximately 10 to 15 hours/week).
+The on-campus Center is also open in summer, depending on need and staff availability.

 The Center works with writers throughout the CMU community: graduate and undergraduate students from a wide variety of courses and instructors (nearly 300 different courses in 2018-19), native and non-native English speakers, and staff and faculty who want feedback on their writing.
 Our records show an interesting three-part distribution of usage.
 In 2018-19, permanent weekly appointments accounted for slightly less than a third of the sessions; the online service represented another third, and the university-wide on-site service was the largest portion with almost 7,000 sessions, provided to on-campus students, faculty, and staff.
 Such usage patterns, which include both younger, novice and older, more expert writers, fits the Center’s philosophy: that writing is essential to a college education and requires on-going support throughout university careers and beyond.